 Steps

 Put plenty of vegetable oil in a pan with a clove of garlic and four sage leaves.
-Ensure they do not burn.
-Fry the zucchini for about 5-10 minutes, until golden.
+Be careful not to let them burn.
+Fry the zucchini for about 5-10 minutes until golden.
 Place them on a plate with paper towels to absorb excess oil.

 Now prepare the marinade.
-In a pan with a bit of olive oil, put the sage leaves, garlic cloves, sliced onion, and lightly sauté.
+In a pan with some olive oil, add the sage leaves, garlic cloves, sliced onion, and lightly sauté.
 Add the vinegar, water, salt, and cook for about 15 minutes.

-The proportions can vary according to your taste.
-Usually, it’s 1 to 1, but for us who like them less strong, we used a ratio of 2 (water) to 1 (vinegar).
-If you like them even less strong (you will still taste the vinegar quite a bit), you can go to 5 (water) to 1 (vinegar).
+The proportions can vary depending on your taste.
+Usually, it is 1 to 1, but for us who prefer less strong, we used a proportion of 2 (water) to 1 (vinegar).
+If you like them even less strong (though the vinegar is still noticeable), you can switch to 5 (water) to 1 (vinegar).

-Arrange the zucchini in a bowl, pour the hot marinade over them, and mix.
+Arrange the zucchini in a dish, pour the warm marinade over them, and mix.

-Let cool, then refrigerate for at least 12 hours, or even all day.
+Let them cool and refrigerate for at least 12 hours, or even for the whole day.

-The proportions can vary according to your taste.
-Usually, it’s 1 to 1, but for us who like them less strong, we used a ratio of 2 (water) to 1 (vinegar).
-If you like them even less strong (you will still taste the vinegar quite a bit), you can go to 5 (water) to 1 (vinegar).
+The proportions can vary depending on your taste.
+Usually, it is 1 to 1, but for us who prefer less strong, we used a proportion of 2 (water) to 1 (vinegar).
+If you like them even less strong (though the vinegar is still noticeable in these), you can switch to 5 (water) to 1 (vinegar).

-You can also use apple cider vinegar, which is definitely milder
+You can also use apple cider vinegar, which is much milder

-If you enjoyed Zucchini in Carpione, try other Piedmontese appetizers:
+If you enjoyed the Zucchini in Carpione, try other Piedmontese appetizers: